Irene Alexander MA, PhD Candidate

 Ryan Hanning, M.Ed, PhD

-Ryan Hanning is the Assistant VP and Director of Cultural Advancement at the University of Mary Tempe where he also teaches Church History and Catholic Studies.
+Ryan Hanning is the Asst.
+VP and Director of Cultural Advancement at the University of Mary Tempe where he also teaches Church History and Catholic Studies.
 He writes and speaks internationally on modern objections to religious faith and obstacles to conversion.
 His undergraduate degree is in Religious studies and his post graduate work was in education and historical theology.
-He is completing his PhD on the development of doctrine and catechesis in the Eastern Church at Maryvale Institute, England, and currently resides in Mesa, AZ with his beautiful wife Rebecca, and their 8 well socialized homeschooled children.
+He received his PhD on the development of doctrine and catechesis in the Eastern Catholic Church at Maryvale Institute, England, and currently resides in Mesa, AZ with his beautiful wife Rebecca, and their 8 well socialized homeschooled children.

 After his conversion to the Catholic Faith, Trent Horn earned a master's degree in theology from Franciscan University of Steubenville and is currently pursuing a graduate degree in philosophy from Holy Apostles College.
 He serves as a staff apologist for Catholic Answers and specializes in teaching Catholics how to graciously and persuasively engage those who disagree with them.
 Trent models that approach each week on the radio program Catholic Answers Live where he dialogues with atheists, pro-choice advocates, and other non-Catholic callers.
 Trent is a lecturer who travels throughout the world speaking on subjects related to the Catholic faith and is the co-host of Hearts and Minds, a weekly radio program that discusses timely issues from an eternal perspective.
 Trent is also the author of three books including Answering Atheism, Persuasive Pro-life, and his latest book Hard Sayings: A Catholic Approach to Answering Bible Difficulties.

 Fr.
 Steve Kunkel, MDiv